2009 Super Derecho: Elsewhere

 As the squall line continued east, it began to break apart into separate supercells; several of these supercells produced tornadoes.
-An EF-3 tornado touched down in eastern Garrard County before tracking into southern Madison County, Kentucky; two people were killed in this tornado, five others were injured, and 150 homes were damaged.
-All of the injuries and deaths occurred in one mobile home near the intersection of Kentucky Route 1295 and Kentucky Route 52 in southern Madison County.
+An EF3 tornado touched down in eastern Garrard County before tracking into southern Madison County, Kentucky; two people were killed in this tornado, five others were injured, and 150 homes were damaged.
+All of the injuries and deaths occurred in one mobile home near the intersection of KY 1295 and KY 52 in southern Madison County.
 Most of the damaged homes were in a subdivision in the Waco area, just north of the Blue Grass Army Depot.
 One mobile phone bill from a damaged house was carried 35 mi before coming to rest on the property of a National Weather Service employee.